gillchristian/tic-tac-toe/readme.md

 > - Support for using real JavaScript objects rather than a CSS string (better tooling support, ESLint, etc.).

 While this is true, there are yet any tools to validating style objects yet, at least not that I know of.
 On the other hand `styled-componets` has support for [`linting`](https://github.com/styled-components/styled-components#linting) & ['syntax highlighting'](https://github.com/styled-components/styled-components#syntax-highlighting) for many editors.

+#### Tiny version

+`glamorous` offers a [tiny version](https://github.com/paypal/glamorous#size) at the cost of some features.

+## Conclusion

+`styled-components` and `glamorous` are built on the same paradigm and using them would result in the same benefit: reusing styles by reusing components.

+At the end choosing one or the other comes down to either the very few differences or a matter of taste: real CSS in tagged template literals vs. JS objects.